Kevinxsn/labreport4/lab_repot4.md

-8. Now we have changed the name of one parameter, the next step is to save the change and exit so we can go to the neext step. we need to press `:wq` to let the device process what we jsut talked about, ` w ` is write the changes and ` q ` is quit.
+8.Now we have changed the name of one parameter, the next step is to save the change and exit so we can go to the neext step. we need to press `:wq` to let the device process what we jsut talked about, ` w ` is write the changes and ` q ` is quit.

 ![Image](./image4.png)